Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Introduction

 Pricing alliances are characterized by the intended service populations and the relationship of the MOD operator's system to the fixed-route transit network.
-Service population may be a targeted demographic, e.g. persons with limited mobility, low-income people, or senior citizens; the service population might also constitute residents of a particular geographic area, e.g. residents of a transit desert or people traveling within a given radius of a transit hub.
+Service population may be a targeted demographics (e.g., persons with limited mobility, low-income people, or senior citizens), or residents of a particular geographic area (e.g., a transit desert or the area near a transit hub).
 The MOD infrastructure may complement, substitute, or extend fixed-route options.
-Once participating operators establish the nature of the pricing alliance, the alliance can select a joint pricing scheme.
-Carefully designed fares influence passenger behavior, incentivizing choices that benefit the entire system.
-Table \ref{T:survey} surveys these traits of recent pricing alliances: \begin{itemize} \item {\it MOD operator}: This can be a TNC like Uber or Lyft, or a microtransit platform like Via. \item {\it Service population}: Recent alliances have served people with limited mobility, seniors, essential workers, or simply everyone. \item {\it Fare structure}: For passengers traveling within the system, some alliances charge a flat fare and/or a variable fare based on distance travelled.
-Selectively applied, interpretable discount structures for jointly offered routes can encourage multimodal travel and engineer outcomes desired by the operators. \item {\it Route structure}: Alliances often require specific trip geography: point-to-point (PTP) (trips must occur within a given geographic region), zone-based (partitions a larger region into small zones and requires intra-zonal trips), and hub-based (at least one trip endpoint must be anchored at specified locations).
-Figure \ref{F:zoning} illustrates zone-based and hub-based route structures. \item {\it Integration into public transit network:} The MOD portion of the network might integrate into the transit network in several ways: complementary (provides another mode option to improve service quality), substitutive (replaces existing fixed-route transit), first-/last-mile (FLM) (connects travelers to the fixed-route network), and extension (serves transit desert regions). \end{itemize}
+After establishing the nature of the alliance, a joint pricing scheme is selected.
+Well-designed fares incentivize passenger travel choices that benefit the entire system.
+Table \ref{T:survey} surveys the following key traits of the recent pricing alliances: \begin{itemize} \item[--] {\it MOD operator}: This can be a TNC like Uber or Lyft, or a microtransit provider like Via. \item[--] {\it Service population}: While most alliances are open to everyone, some recent alliances have specifically strived to serve people with limited mobility, seniors, or essential workers. \item[--] {\it Fare structure}: Some alliances charge a flat fare and/or a variable fare based on distance traveled.
+Selectively applied, interpretable discount structures for jointly offered routes can encourage multimodal travel and engineer outcomes desired by the operators. \item[--] {\it Route structure}: Alliances often require specific trip geography: point-to-point (PTP) (trips occur within a given geographic region), zone-based (partitions a larger region into small zones and requires intra-zonal trips), and hub-based (at least one trip endpoint is anchored at specified locations).
+Figure \ref{F:zoning} in Appendix \ref{A:real-alliances} shows zone- and hub-based route structures. \item[--] {\it Integration into transit network:} MOD can be complementary (another mode option to improve service), substitutive (replaces existing fixed-route transit), first-/last-mile (FLM) (connects travelers to the fixed-route network), and extension (serves transit desert regions). \end{itemize}